Toddler tantrums are an inevitable part of parenting but a little preparation can go a long way when it comes to negotiating with your spirited child.

 “The key is to be reasonable,” says Chris. “[The non-negotiables] are the big things we have to work out for them because they’re not old enough to understand, like stopping at the road.
 They can’t negotiate because they haven’t experienced it, so we have to do that.”

-3. Understand negotiation is part of their learning process
+3. Negotiation is part of their learning process

 Yes, debating every little thing can be draining, but it’s essential in developing your child’s ability to reason.
 So know there’s a bright side to your one-hour pow-wow about why they can’t have ice cream for dinner.
 One day they might be using those skills as a lawyer!